gamadjg/odin-project/Foundations/css-exercises-main/flex/06-flex-layout/README.md

 ### Self Check

-- Header is at the top of the page, footer is at the bottom and they stay in place if you resize your screen.
-- Header and footer have padding.
-- Links in header and footer are pushed to either side.
-- There is space between the links in the header and footer.
-- Footer has a light gray background (`#eeeeee`).
-- Logo, input and buttons are centered in the screen.
-- Buttons have an appropriate amount of padding.
-- There is space between the logo, input and buttons.
+x- Header is at the top of the page, footer is at the bottom and they stay in place if you resize your screen. x- Header and footer have padding. x- Links in header and footer are pushed to either side. x- There is space between the links in the header and footer. x- Footer has a light gray background (`#eeeeee`). x- Logo, input and buttons are centered in the screen. x- Buttons have an appropriate amount of padding. x- There is space between the logo, input and buttons.